grafana/agent/docs/sources/flow/config-language/expressions/operators.md

 `( )`    | Groups and prioritizes expressions.
 `[ ]`    | Defines arrays.

-In the following example, you can see the use of curly braces and square brackets to define an object and an array.
+The following example uses curly braces and square brackets to define an object and an array.

 ```river
 obj = { app = "agent", namespace = "dev" }